 Best Pantomime Scripts for Large Casts

-Some shows are built so that a large ensemble is structurally necessary, the setting demands it, the scenes don't quite work without crowd energy, and more performers make the show feel more like itself rather than more like a production exercise.
-Others are written to scale up naturally, where a large ensemble adds spectacle and gives more people something to do, but the script holds its shape at any size.
+Settle that before you choose.
+Some pantomime scripts for large casts are built so that a big ensemble is structurally necessary: the setting demands it, the scenes lose their energy without crowd, and more performers make the show feel more like itself.
+Others scale up beautifully without needing to, so a large ensemble adds spectacle and gives more people something to do, but the script holds its shape at any size.
+Both are worth having.
+Below is which is which, with the principal count for every title so you can size it against your own company.

 Scripts that need the numbers